hsymsyrif/hsymsyrif/README.md

 # 💫 About Me:
 I am a 5th semester undergraduate student majoring in Information Systems at Bina Nusantara University.
 With a profound passion for learning and a relentless drive to embrace new challenges, I continually seek opportunities to broaden my horizons.
 My professional journey has encompassed valuable experience in the realm of Technology, where I honed my skills and developed a strong work ethic.

+Currently, I am a passionate in application development and web design with a strong academic track record.
+I possess expertise in various programming languages (HTML, CSS, JavaScript, ReactJS, PHP, Java) and Design Application (Figma, Adobe Illustrator, Photoshop, etc) resulting in engaging user experiences.
+Awards in various academic competitions reflect my commitment to excellence in education.
+I am ready to continue growing and creating creative solutions in the world of technology.

+I am enthusiastic about leveraging my academic background, combined with my real-world experience, to contribute meaningfully to the field of Development Technology and beyond.
+As I embark on this exciting journey, I look forward to connecting with like-minded professionals, sharing insights, and collaborating on projects that drive positive change.

+Feel free to reach me at: hisyamsyarif08@gmail.com / @designbyhisyam._ (Instagram)

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/hsymsyrif._) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/hisyamsyarif)